MohammedAl13/Active-Directory-lab/README.md

 Before starting, we must download and set up a virtual box.
 This is very straightforward, so I will not provide a step-by-step guide.
 If you need assistance, watch a short tutorial on YouTube on how to do so.
 Just ensure it is from Oracle and adjust whatever you need to to meet your computer's standards.

-Also, on the same page there will the a download link to the VirtualBox Extension Pack, get that as well.
+Also, on the same page, there will be a download link to the VirtualBox Extension Pack; get that as well.

 Getting the Windows 10 ISO file is also quite simple; just follow this link and ensure you get Windows 10, ISO, 64-bit. https://www.microsoft.com/en-us/software-download/windows10

 Virtual Machine Setup
 --------------------------------------
-Now that virtual machine is running, click new and follow the specific configurations.
+Now that the virtual machine is running click new and follow the specific configurations.

-For this first one, we will name it Domain Controller and in version type, select Other Windows (64-bit).
+For this first one, we will name it Domain Controller, and in version type, select Other Windows (64-bit).
 Hit continue.

 Give the machine 2GB RAM.
 (Make sure you have enough on your machine first.)
 Hit continue.

-Then just hit contnue and accept all default configurations.
+Then, just hit continue and accept all default configurations.

 Before we do anything else, first head on to settings in the domain controller and follow the listed directions:

---> Under Gereral > Advanced tab, chaged shared clip board and Dragn'Drop to be Bidirectional
+--> Under General > Advanced tab, change shared clipboard and Dragn'Drop to be Bidirectional

 --> System > Processor, increase bar to 4 CPUs

---> Network > Adapter 1, Check Enable Network adapter box and select, Attached to NAT
+--> Network > Adapter 1, Check Enable Network adapter box and select Attached to NAT

---> Network > Adapter 2, repeat the previous step, however selct Internal Network instead of NAT
+--> Network > Adapter 2, repeat the previous step.
+However, select Internal Network instead of NAT

-Now the VM is setup, simply turn on the VM and add the Windows 2019 ISO.
+Now that the VM is set up, simply turn it on and add the Windows 2019 ISO.

 Windows Server 2019 Setup
 ---------------------------------